sts10/same/README.markdown

     -V, --version    Prints version information

 OPTIONS:
     -t, --thoroughness <thoroughness>    How thorough to be when comparing directories.
-1 checks file names; 2 checks paths relative to inputted directory; 4 checks the actual files
+1 checks file names; 2 checks paths relative to inputted directory; 3 checks file size; 4 checks the actual files

 ARGS:
     <Inputted Directories>...
 Directories to compare for sameness